 Mr. Hickes: Thank you, Mr. Speaker.
 I appreciate that commitment from the minister.

-One thing of the net-metering policy that some people may not be aware of is that at the end of March, all credits are wiped out.
-Here in Iqaluit, significant solar electrical production really commences in late February, March is very productive.
-Therefore the gains that are made each March are wiped out.
+Mr. Speaker, one thing of the net metering policy that some people may not be aware of is that at the end of March, all credits are wiped out.
+Mr. Speaker, here in Iqaluit, significant solar electrical production really commences in late February and March is very productive.
+Therefore, the gains that are made each March are wiped out.

-Mr. Speaker, can the minister commit to a policy review to recognize a more appropriate date to reset solar credits such as the end of darker months such as January 31 or February 29?
+Mr. Speaker, can the minister commit to a policy review to recognize a more appropriate date to reset solar credits, such as the end of darker months, such as January 31 or February 29?
 Thank you, Mr. Speaker.